We can help you

-To make really effective decisions, our board needs a diversity of viewpoints, ages, cultures, identities and experience, including lived experience.
-We are looking for people able to commit to attending all board meetings and some work between meetings too.
+To make effective decisions, our board needs a diversity of viewpoints, ages, cultures, identities and experience, including lived experience.
+We are looking for people committed to attending all board meetings and some work between meetings too.
 Trustees need to have an interest in our work and values, as well as bringing relevant experience and knowledge.
 Skills such as finance, new ideas, strategic thinking, campaigning or leadership are all valuable.

 We can offer the opportunity to influence the future direction of CSASS.
-You will be ensuring CSASS is delivering the very best service possible to survivors, and making a real difference.
+You will be ensuring CSASS delivers the best service possible to survivors, and making a real difference.
 Internal and external training and out-of-pocket expenses are provided.
-There are great opportunities to gain professional experience and a chance to join an inspiring and passionate team (and cake, we do like cake at a meeting too).
+There are great opportunities to gain professional experience and a chance to join an inspiring and passionate team.
 If you are interested in finding out more, or for an application form, please contact us stating your interest in the trustee role.

 As a women-led organisation, the majority of our board, including the chair, treasurer and secretary, are always women.